1. Make use of Humidifiers

 6. Avoid sliding furniture

-Another reason how wooden floors get scratches.
-Furniture, when pushed from one place to another, causes dents.
-Make it a practice that you lift the furniture instead of sliding them at the time of relocating.
+Another reason why wooden floors get scratched.
+Table, when pushed from one place to another, causes dents.
+Make it a practice that you lift the table instead of sliding them at the time of relocating.
 You can always ask a friend for help.

 7. Check and Rectify Water Leakage

 Water is the greatest enemy of wooden floors.
 It isn’t easy to reestablish the magnificence of wooden floors spoiled by water spillages.
-Therefore make sure that there is no kind of water spillage anywhere at your home.
-Water leakage may occur due to cracks in the terrace, plumbing issues in attached bathrooms, or malfunctioning appliances such as your refrigerators or air conditioners.
+Therefore, ensure there is no water spillage anywhere in your home.
+Water leakage may occur due to cracks in the terrace, plumbing issues in attached bathrooms, or malfunctioning appliances such as refrigerators or air conditioners.
 Make sure that you check these and ensure there are no problems.

 8. Keep out Rain Debris